National Defense Reserve Fleet

 Disposal of Obsolete Vessels

 In addition to maintaining a fleet of active and in-active ships, MARAD is the Federal government’s disposal agent for Federally-owned obsolete, merchant-type vessels, and naval auxiliaries that are equal to or greater than 1,500 gross tons.
 MARAD disposes of vessels through a variety of methods that include the following: domestic recycling; sinking for use as artificial reefs (such as the vessel Kittiwake, recently transferred to the Cayman Islands for reefing); and deep-water sinking in conjunction with the U.S. Navy’s SINKEX Program.
-Of the 24 non-retention vessels currently in the NDRF, 22 are in the disposal process or are ready for disposal and 2 are being reviewed for their historical significance.
+Of the 24 non-retention vessels currently in the NDRF, 23 are in the disposal process or are ready for disposal and 1 is being reviewed for their historical significance.